codehornets/supacall/SECURITY.md

 ## Reporting a Vulnerability

-At Supacall, we take security seriously.
+At Nico, we take security seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

-Please email us at security@supacall.ai with the following information:
+Please email us at security@usenico.com with the following information:
 - A description of the vulnerability
 - Steps to reproduce the issue
 - Potential impact of the vulnerability